niv256/simple_rootkit/README.md

    You can get the major number from the kernel messages in dmesg.
 7. Remove the module with `sudo rmmod rootkit.ko`.

+### How to read the user's keystrokes:
+1. Make sure you have created the character device from step 6 above.
+2. Read from `/dev/rootkit` file, for example, with `cat /dev/rootkit`.

+### How to spawn a root shell as a normal user once the rootkit has loaded:
+1. Execute the get_root program (in get_root folder) or anything similar which changes a file's name from "please_give" to "me_root_priv" and spawns a shell.
+2. Execute the `id` program to make sure you are root.
+3. Enjoy unlimited capabilities!

 ### Currently planned features:
 - [x] keylogging.
+- [x] controlling file renaming.
+- [x] providing root access from inside the machine.
 - [ ] process hiding from ps
 - [ ] file hiding from ls.
-- [ ] controlling file renaming.
-- [ ] providing root access from inside the machine.

 ### Minor TODO list:
 - [x] Make a script for the qemu environment testing.
 - [ ] Automate the mknod process.

 <br>
-Built and tested on a 5.7.9 arch linux machine. qemu environment runs 5.6.18 kernel version.
+Built and tested on a 18.04 ubuntu machine (kernel version 5.3.0). qemu environment runs 5.6.18 kernel version.